Can you lease a car with bad credit?Back to 'Expert guides'

 Research is the key to finding a good deal on a new car or van, but that means knowing as much about your personal circumstances as the vehicle you wish to drive.

-To improve your chances of a successful car finance application, you can attempt to improve your bad credit rating ahead of time.
+To improve your chances of a successful car finance application, you can attempt to improve a bad credit rating ahead of time.
 However, this cannot be done in a matter of days or weeks – you should make a concerted effort to enhance your credit over at least a six-month period.
 Almost every single adult in the UK will have a credit file, and specialist agencies keep a record of your bills, debts and repayments to make a recommendation to your creditworthiness.

 Here is a quick guide to the steps you can take to improve your credit rating: